adscorp100/mdhomecarebuild/src/content/blog/self-managed-home-care-packages-australia.md

 This involves several key responsibilities:

 - **Choosing Services:** Deciding which specific services are needed (e.g., personal care, cleaning, nursing, allied health) based on assessed needs and goals.
-- **Selecting Workers/Providers:** Identifying, interviewing, and choosing the individuals or organisations who will deliver the care, potentially including independent support workers or specific agencies.
+- **Selecting Workers/Providers:** Identifying, interviewing, and choosing the individuals or organisations who will deliver the care, a process detailed in our [Home Care Package spending guide](/blog/home-care-package-spending-guide), potentially including independent support workers or specific agencies.
 - **Scheduling Care:** Arranging when and how often services are delivered to suit personal routines and preferences.
 - **Managing the Budget:** Actively overseeing how the package funds are spent, ensuring value for money and alignment with the budget.
 - **Coordinating Day-to-Day Care:** Liaising with workers and ensuring the smooth delivery of the planned support.